The Bad & the Better: Background

+Composition

+Witzigreuter stated that he wanted the album to sound different from his previous works.
+He wanted the album to "feel honest" and described the record as "guilt-free pop."
+Witzigreuter described songs such as "Freakin' Me Out", "Carry Me Home", "Bitter & The Sweetness" and "Luxury" as "straight up pop songs" with "light-hearted-storytelling."
+He wrote "Bleeding" from the perspective of "coming to that realization of the need to step back."
+He also stated that the song is about "wanting to help somebody out of a bad spot but realizing you can't."
+He described "Higher" as an inspirational track and one of the more uplifting songs off the album.
+He found writing "Freakin' Me Out" a lot easier than coming up with a concept for the music video.

 Singles

-The Ready Set released "Give Me Your Hand (Best Song Ever)" as the first single from The Bad & the Better.
+The Ready Set released "Give Me Your Hand (Best Song Ever)" as the first single from The Bad & the Better on May 18, 2012.
 The song peaked at number 30 on the US Mainstream Top 40 and at number 33 in New Zealand.
 The second official single, "Higher", was released on April 8, 2014.
 The song was serviced to contemporary hit radio in the United States on May 6, 2014.
-That same day, the third single, "Freakin' Me Out" was released.
-The music video was released on October 15, 2014 via VEVO.
+That same day, the third single, "Freakin' Me Out" was released for digital download.
+The music video was released on October 15, 2014, via VEVO.
 A live music video for the track "Fangz" directed by Sergio Padilla was released on December 10, 2014.

 Critical reception

 Tim Sendra of AllMusic rated the album three-and-a-half stars, remarking how the release is "all AM pop giddiness, spunky energy, and soft-pedaled, cuddly heartbreak", and how "It's machine-driven, it's juvenile, and it's not going to change the world, but it's a bunch of fun and that's plenty."
 At Alternative Press, Evan Lucy rated the album two and a half stars, stating that the release is "ultimately disappointing."
+Emillie Marvel of idobi Radio noted how the album strayed away from the electronic elements that his previous album, I'm Alive, I'm Dreaming possessed, instead focusing on a Top 40 radio sound.
+Sky Fisher of New Noise Magazine praised the album's "catchy lyrics and electro-pop beats," as well as describing "Carry Me Home" and "Are We Happy Now?" as standout tracks.